Accounting for treasury stock involves two general approaches:

-- The cost method
+- Cost method

 - Par value method

 GAAP allows the use of either the cost or par value methods.
-When management does not intend to reissue the shares, but also does not desire to formally retire them, it is recommended that the par value method be applied.
+When management does not intend to reissue shares but also does not desire to formally retire them, it is recommended that the par value method be applied.

 When shares are acquired for later re-issuance or when ultimate disposition has not yet been decided, the cost method is used.
 Thus, a firm can use both methods if it has acquired shares for different reasons.